 Works covered within the scope of CIAW benefit from copyright protection commencing from the moment of creation thereof.
 There is no need or requirement to register the work before an official authority; likewise, for the protection of copyright, the relevant work is not required to be certified.
 However, Turkish law allows some legal actions to be taken for the purpose of protecting the copyright over the relevant work, and specifically, for providing a convenience facilitating the determination of right ownership over the work.

 When a work is to be publicized, the author has the right to determine the title and/or the name of the work.
 In addition to this, if the relevant work is a piece of fine art, the name or the sign of the author must be shown on the copies of the work.
-Furthermore, in such cases, it also must be shown on the copy that the relevant piece of art is the copy of the original work.
-Unless the consent of the author is obtained, no abbreviations, supplementations, or alterations in the work and also regarding the name of the author can be made.

 If the original version of the work is in the lawful possession of a third party, the author of the work has the right to request to utilize the original version for a temporary period of time.
 The proprietor of the original version of the work may use his right to dispose in accordance with the provisions of the agreement made with the author.
-However, the proprietor cannot deform or obliterate the work, and accordingly cannot infringe the rights of the author.

 Term of Copyright Protection

 In Turkish law, copyright is protected during the life-time of the author and for 70 years commencing from the date of death of the owner.
 The term of protection of the works that have become public after the death of the owner is 70 years commencing from the date of death.